zimtsui/amenda/README.md

 So what is the key difference between AI workflows and traditional workflows in terms of orchestration?
 Is there anything that traditional orchestrators cannot do in AI workflows?

-The answer is about the retry mechanism.
+The answer is about the mechanism of retry.
 In traditional workflows, if a node fails, or if the output of a node is rejected by the downstream, the node should typically retry by repeating the exact same operation with the same accuracy as the last attempt.
 While in AI workflows, when a stateful AI node should retry, it revises its former output with a much higher accuracy than the last attempt.

 ## Concept